Blog

 • You confuse being busy with being back on track.

 If this sounds familiar, the goal is not to become a different person by Monday.
 The goal is to make the next return easier than the last one.
+For the full recovery structure, read what a recovery-friendly habit tracker is; if starting is the recurring sticking point, see how to stop delaying tasks.

 Try it in SelfSpark